-Best Google Assistant compatible devices (built-in)
+Best Google Assistant devices for your home:

-Nvidia Shield TV
+2. Nvidia Shield TV

 Android TV is Google’s smart television operating system, and it’s actually one of the best you can use.
 If you don’t have a smart TV, or if you have one and are not happy with its app selections or features, you should check out the Nvidia Shield TV set-top box.
 It will add Android TV support to any big screen television, and it also supports Google Assistant natively.